Managing a warehouse in the 21st century is a whole new ballgame.

 In the past, it was enough to keep a clean, well-organized facility and schedule a decent number of pickers.

 Now, warehouses stay competitive by optimizing every possible area of work—from picking to packing to shipping.
 With new warehouses cropping up every day, and customer demand for speedy deliveries rising, distribution centers don’t have the option of phoning it in.
 They must analyze their warehouses from top to bottom to look for inefficiencies and nip them in the bud.

-One warehouse process that’s ripe for optimization is the pick path.
+One warehouse process that’s ripe for warehouse optimization is the pick path.
 According to some estimates, picking takes up over 50% of a warehouse’s labor efforts.
-This isn’t surprising considering that, despite technological advancements in areas like automated storage and retrieval systems, picking is still a largely human-led process.
+This isn’t surprising considering that, despite warehouse technological advancements in areas like automated storage and retrieval systems, picking is still a largely human-led process.